 | What kind of computer hardware do I need to run PC Card

-We recommend at least a Pentium processor with 64-512 Meg of
+We recommend at least a desktop or laptop with 2 or more Gigs of memory of

 depends on the size of your collection.
 Plan on 2.5 Megs per 1,000 items

 and approximately 1 Meg per 250 patrons.
-A CD/DVD drive is needed for
+A CD/DVD drive is preferred for

-program installation.
+program installation though we can provide download installs.
+Just let us know.
 The printer must be a single-sheet type such as an

 ink jet or laser printer.

 If you plan to use bar code scanning in PC Card